 Your mind is probably racing with many questions, and that’s ok.
 You are not alone.

-Does my child/teen need a referral to see Dr. Jennie?
+Does my child/teen or I need a referral to see Dr. Jennie or one of her associates?

 A referral from your family doctor is not required.
 Many clients refer their child or teen themselves.
-Quite often though, others involved with your child/teen (eg., a teacher, speech and language pathologist, developmental pediatrician) will recommend a psychologist.
+Quite often though, others involved with your child/teen (e.g., a teacher, speech and language pathologist, pediatrician) will recommend a psychologist.
+Adults or couples that are seeking help can just call and book an appointment.

 Do you direct bill insurance?

-What will my first visit with Dr. Jennie be like?
+What will my first visit with one of the psychologists at Dr. Jennie Psychology Group be like?

-You and your child/teens first visit with Dr. Jennie will be an opportunity to get to know each other.
-Dr. Jennie may speak with you and your child/teen one on one or as a group.
-Once the concerns have been identified and you all have determined the relationship is a good fit, Dr. Jennie will begin the process through an assessment, or creating a customized treatment plan.
+You and/or your child/teens first visit with one of our psychologists will be an opportunity to get to know each other.
+In addition, a thorough history will be taken of the presenting problems and a lot information gathering.
+Our child/teen psychologists may speak with you and your child/teen one-on-one or together.
+Once the concerns have been identified and you have determined the relationship is a good fit, our psychologists will make recommendations and create customized treatment plan to help reach your goals.

 What is an assessment?

 An assessment is a thorough evaluation of how your child/teen thinks, learns, feels and behaves.
-Dr. Jennie will work your child or teen through a set of activities, which may include interviews, observations, and others such as puzzles, drawings and games.
-Dr. Jennie will also take the time to chat with you alone.
-Through these variety of tasks, Dr. Jennie will be able to obtain a comprehensive snapshot of how your child or teen functions.
+Our child/teen psychologists will work your child or teen through a set of activities, which may include interviews, observations, and various standardized testing measures.
+Our child/teen psychologists will also take the time to chat with you alone.
+Through these variety of tasks, our child/teen psychologists will be able to obtain a comprehensive snapshot of how your child or teen functions.
+The is goal of an assessment is to better understand why your child is struggling in one or more areas of their life and provide a starting off point for making significant changes.

 Do I need to go into the session with my child/teen?

-That is completely up to you and your child/teen.
-At times Dr. Jennie may want you present in the session, other times your child/teen wish for you to attend.
-Dr. Jennie does request that parents be available during treatment, so that she can check in with you about how things are progressing at home and discuss any changes that need to be made.
+That is completely up to our child/teen psychologists, and you and your child.
+At times our child/teen psychologists may want you present in the session, other times your child/teen wish for you not to attend.
+Dr. Jennie and her team does request that parents be available during treatment, so that they can check in with you about how things are progressing at home and discuss any changes that need to be made.

 What is the difference between a Psychologist, Psychiatrist and Counsellor?